mhalvers/RBRproc/README.md

 ## Laundry list

-1. Modify despikeRBR.m to operate on blocks of data.
+1. Modify despikeRBR.m to operate on blocks of data instead of full profile.
+2. Remove the atmospheric pressure correction from rbrExtractVals.m and place elsewhere?
+3. Add up/down cast detection to trimRBR.m